-PTN 1722C Body Systems and Drug Therapy III: 4.0 credit hours forms, indications, actions, routes of administration and side effects of both prescription and non-prescription drugs used in disease of the visual and auditory system, cardiovascular system, urinary tract and the reproductive system.
+PTN 1722C Body Systems and Drug Therapy III: 4.0 credit hours

+The student will learn the relationships between anatomy, physiology, disease states, and pharmaceutical therapy.
+This course will include the origins, dosage forms, indications, actions, routes of administration and side effects of both prescription and non-prescription drugs used in disease of the visual and auditory system, cardiovascular system, urinary tract and the reproductive system.
 Outside work required.